pitt-cosmos/act-glitch-studies/README.md

 - `todloop.filters.SpreadFilter`: filter tracks by their spreads.
 - `todloop.filters.NCosigFilter`: filter TODs by the number of coincident signals seen.
 - `todloop.filters.TrackLengthFilter`: filter tracks by their lengths.
-- `compile_glitch_cuts.routines.CompileCuts`: compile cuts given a TOD.
+- `compile_cuts.routines.CompileCuts`: compile cuts given a TOD.
 - `get_tracks.routines.GetTracks`: compile all tracks of a TOD and save to a key.
 - `get_tracks.routines.PlotTracks`: plot the tracks and save the plot in a folder.
 - `coincident_signals.routines.RemoveMCE`: remove mce cuts from glitch cuts.